davdar/maam/writeup/pldi15.markdown

 Our contributions are:

-- A compositional meta-theory framework for building correct-by-construction abstract interpreters.
+- A framework for building abstract interpreters with monad transformers.
-  This framework is built using a restricted class of monad transformers.
+- A generalization of monad transformers to Galois transformers as a framework for constructing Galois connections for abstract interpreters.
-- An isolated understanding of flow- and path-sensitivity for static analysis.
+- A new monad transformer for nondeterminism which we show is also a Galois transformer.
-  We understand this spectrum as mere variations in the order of monad transformer composition in our framework.
+- An isolated understanding of flow- and path-sensitivity for static analysis as a property of the monad used for interpretation.

 ## Outline